FlashpointProject/fpcurator/README.md

 # fpcurator
 fpcurator is a Python and fpclib powered tool for downloading urls, auto-generating curations, bulk searching for already curated games, and listing tags/platforms/games/animations for Flashpoint.

-If you don't want to install python to use fpcurator, check the releases page for a standalone executable.
+If you don't want to install python to use fpcurator, check the releases page for an executable.
+There are two zips, fpcurator.zip and fpcurator-standalone.zip; fpcurator.zip has a faster launch time but consists of many files, while fpcurator-standalone.zip consists of only an executable and the site definitions.

 ## Basic Usage